chenzhi-liu/ALSA/README.md

 # ALSA
-The relevant paper is being reviewed anonymously.
+The paper is being reviewed anonymously.
 The codes will be set public after the acceptance of the paper.